theNewDynamic/thenewdynamic.com/content/_index.md

   client: New Directions Publishing
   old_model: Drop a support ticket.
 Hope for the best.
   new_model: Humans you can actually speak to.
-- heading: Meaningful  design
+- heading: Purposeful design
-  copy: There is no cookie-cutter approach.
-We design around your needs and your content.
+  copy: Cookie-cutter sites don’t exist here.
+We design around your specific needs
-    Lead with content and everything follows.
+    and content.
+If you lead with powerful content, the rest will follow.
   image: "/uploads/screenshot-work-iliadx-950x594.jpg"
   client: Royal Kingdom of the Netherlands
-  old_model: Months of Photoshop mockups.
-Skyrocketing bills.
+  old_model: Generic Photoshop templates.
-  new_model: Design real websites with real content.
+  new_model: Meaningful design with real content.
 type: page

 ---